ssh-mitm/ssh-mitm/doc/user_guide/authentication.rst

 .. tip:: **Try it first**

-   The interactive tutorial covers all major authentication scenarios in a safe environment:
+   The interactive tutorial covers both authentication scenarios in a safe environment — no target server needed:

+   - **Chapter 1** intercepts a password authentication session.
+   - **Chapter 2** uses public key authentication with agent forwarding.
+   - **Chapter 6** uses the user validity oracle (CVE-2016-20012) to discover which keys grant access to which servers using ``check-publickey``.

    .. code-block:: none

        $ ssh-mitm tutorial

-   See :doc:`/get_started/index` for the full list of tutorial chapters.
+   See :doc:`/get_started/index` for the full tutorial list.

 The choice of the right authentication method against SSH-MITM can have a decisive influence on the success of a Man in the Middle attack.